fzerocentral/fzerocentral-web/README.md

 Website frontend for the (upcoming) F-Zero Central website.
 Uses Ember.js.

-This project used the [ember-cli 3.1.0 tutorial](https://guides.emberjs.com/v3.1.0/tutorial/ember-cli/) as a starting point.

 ## Prerequisites

 You will need the following things properly installed on your computer.